2020–2021 Indian farmers' protest: Repeal

 In a televised address on 19 November 2021, Narendra Modi, the prime minister of India, said his government would be repealing the three acts in the upcoming winter parliamentary session in December.
 In his statement he lamented his government's inability to convince farmers of the law's advantages, saying: "but despite several attempts to explain the benefits to the farmers, we have failed.
 On the occasion of Guru Purab, the government has decided to repeal the three farm laws."
 Experts and poll watchers suggested that the forthcoming state elections in Punjab and Uttar Pradesh in 2022 had an effect on Modi's decision.
 The national spokesperson of the Bharatiya Kisan Union, Rakesh Tikait, stated the protests would only cease once the laws were repealed.

 On 29 November, both Houses of the Indian Parliament passed the Farm Laws Repeal Bill, 2021 by voice vote.
 While there were no objections to the bill, the Opposition objected to passing the bill without debate.
 The repeal bill was signed by the President of India two days later.
 Later in March 2022, a high powered expert panel constituted by the Supreme Court found out that 86% of the farmer organizations representing 38.3 million farmers supported the farm laws.
 The panel received over 19000 representation from various groups.
 The panel concluded that the repeal and long suspension of farm laws would be unfair to the silent majority of farmers.

 In music, popular media and slogans

 Since the beginning of protests many songs have been released by singers, songwriters describing the protest and showing unity and solidarity.
 Several clips of the protest featured in an international collaboration "Ek Din" by Bohemia, The Game and Karan Aujla.
-Canadian rapper Nav also came out in support of the farmers.
 Kanwar Grewal who has been involved in gathering support for the protests since the beginning said "Wherever Punjabis are settled in the world, they will always be connected to their roots, their land, and their community", and praised the support of those who were living abroad.